 Navigation: Menu Commands > Options Menu > Linear/Log Scaling >

-Polar Options command
+Polar Plot Options command

 JR Viewer